laithhanna/Dual-Axis-Solar-Tracker/README.md

 Parts needed: SG90 servos (2), LCD-016M002B (1), Arduino Uno (1), Photo Resistors (4), Solar Panel P105 (1), Push Buttons (6).

+All the pins and connections are addressed in the code, so here I will put the wiring diagram: